[ film :

 We propose that in order for a general audience to engage with poetry in an inductive and personal manner, then the methods and space in which language is shared should reflect the interdisciplinary nature in which we also exist in the world.
 To do this, we encourage the audience to engage with poetry by asking questions: "Who is the poet?", "Is this part of the performance?"
 When asking these questions at our curation, audience members may then begin to ask these questions outside of our curation, and thus engage with a more inclusive practice of poetics, one which is manifested beyond academics and literature and rather from a pragmatic and personal nature.

-Special thank you to everyone who helped make this film possible:
+Special thank you to everyone who made this film possible:

 Žižkov, Jaromír Lelek, Sandra Pasławska, Gordon & Žižkovšiška, Connie & Bernie, Ben Rea, Adéla Hrdličková, Hunter Andrews, Jenda Pudlák, Jeff Milton, Louis Armand, Marko Thull, Michael Rowland, Roksan Mandel, Mary Palencar, Sasha Honigman, Lenka Bonderová, Eduard Germis, Stefan Fiedler, Heyme Langbroek, Uglijesa Janjic, Sarah Belejová, Jacob Billings, Marley Wilfing, Sean Brodeur, Jona Kessler, GRID center, Rodrick Mitchell, David Vichnar, Sára Wegerová, Ella Wegerová, Jo Blin, Zoe Perrenoud, Ásgeir H Ingólfsson, Gabi Nechifor, Nikodem Dybiński, Yeva Kupchenko, Ba Bosa, Katerína Bakošova, Medium 43, Loretta Lau, Alibek Kazbekov, Jan Černý, Aaron Barnett, Literary Lavatory, Kampus Hybernská, Maarten Crefcoer, Recompose Studio, Jan Janíček, Valentina Sandoval, Zuzanna Wrona, The Solution, ken Nash, Nata Tsintsabadze, Julie Orlova, Robert Carrithers, Gunnar M Zuppe, Mark Paul Divo, Vit Bohal, Willie Watson, The Czech Inn, Dante, Martin Levallois, The word Addict, BOHO cafe & store, Thor Garcia, Martin Guildenstern, Punctum, and all the artists, performers, and readers who have helped create the Prague scene.